hawkins/resume/README.md

 # Josh Hawkins' Resume Project

 Thanks for checking out my resume.
-If you're just here to see the lates version, check out the `Josh_Hawkins_Resume_YYYY-MM-DD.pdf` file above (with the recent date, of course).
+If you're just here to see the latest version, check out the `Josh_Hawkins_Resume_YYYY-MM-DD.pdf` file above (with the recent date, of course).

 ## Rationale